Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Tweens & Timers Functions.md

 ### doTweenY(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 Does an object tween on the <ins>y position value</ins>.
 This function acts the same as `doTweenX()` function, just to let you know dummy.

-Also I'm not repeating parameters because it looks digusting to my eyes maybe, even your eyes.
+Also I'm not repeating parameters because it looks disgusting to my eyes maybe, even your eyes.
 Unless there something different about them.

 ### doTweenAngle(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 Does an object tween on the <ins>angle value</ins>.